IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 Click **Compile** and then **Simulate** to get to the simulator.
 The vesting app comes with a predefined simulation of a total of six actions.
-Besides the "Wait" actions which we've seen before, there are some app-specific actions: "vest funds" and "retrieve funds".
+Besides the "Wait" actions which you've seen before, there are some app-specific actions: "vest funds" and "retrieve funds".
 The vesting app defines endpoints with those names and uses them to ask for input.

 The box for the "vest funds" action is empty.
 This endpoint is there to tell the app to make a payment to the address of the vesting script.
 The box for the "retrieve funds" endpoint has an input field for an Ada amount.
-In each of the two invocations we retrieve four lovelace.
+In each of the two invocations you retrieve four lovelace.

 Each endpoint used by an app has its own type (number, text, currency, etc.) that is defined in the source code.
 The Plutus Playground uses this type to provide the correct set of form elements for creating a value of the type.
-That way we don't need to manually enter JSON objects into the action boxes, and we can perform some basic validation of the values.
+That way you don't need to manually enter JSON objects into the action boxes, and you can perform some basic validation of the values.

 Running the vesting simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^